graphicsdesk/spectate/README.md

 ## AWS Setup

-To be able to use `spectate publish` with a S3 public URL, you must create a credentials file.
+To be able to use `spectate publish` or `spectate gh-publish` with a S3 public URL, you must create a credentials file.

 1. Navigate to your home directory: `cd ~`